yzhao062/pyod/README.md

 The toolkit has been successfully used in various academic researches [4, 8] and commercial products.
 Unlike existing libraries, PyOD provides:

-- **Unified and consistent APIs** across various anomaly detection algorithms.
+- **Unified and consistent APIs** across various anomaly detection algorithms for easy use.
 - **Compatibility with both Python 2 and 3**.
 All implemented algorithms are also **scikit-learn compatible**.
 - **Advanced functions**, e.g., **Outlier Ensemble Frameworks** to combine multiple detectors.
-- **Detailed API Reference, Examples and Tests** for better reliability.
+- **Detailed API Reference, Interactive Examples in Jupyter Notebooks** for better reliability.

 **Table of Contents**: